oluomoniyi/camper-bnb/README.md

 ```

-I will be launching a Udemy course on how I extended the original YelpCamp into a fully fledged app.
+I will be launching a Udemy course on how I extended the original camperbnb into a fully fledged app.

 ## Additional Code Examples